 After you’re done picking up your jaw from the floor, you have to agree with us – the numbers are pretty impressive.
 But one thing is to look at numbers, and second is to use them – and in global marketing, putting yourself out there is not anymore an option, but rather a necessity.
 If you want to have your business localized into Chinese, keep on reading.

-If you are planning a global invasion, it’s means you’re on the right track!
-You just need to remember that much more than any other, China is a country where language carries extraordinary cultural importance and overlooking its nuances may completely destroy your global plan.
+If you are planning a global invasion, it means you’re on the right track!
+You just need to remember that much more than any other, China is a country where language carries extraordinary cultural importance, and overlooking its nuances may completely destroy your global plan.
 Repeat after me: getting the message right is essential!
 If you go beyond the language and apply cultural awareness to your strategy, you can set up yourself for success.
 And the payoff will be worth it!
-What do you really need to consider when localizing digital assets into Chinese, then?
+What do you really need to consider when localizing Chinese, then?

 #1.
 There Are Two Standard Forms Of Written Chinese: Simplified and Traditional.